yearn/tokenized-strategy/SPECIFICATION.md

 #### Deposits / Mints
 Users can deposit ASSET tokens to receive shares.

-Deposits are limited by the maxAvailableDeposit function that can be changed by the strategist if non uint256.max values are desired.
+Deposits are limited by the availableDepositLimit function that can be changed by the strategist if non uint256.max values are desired.

 #### Withdrawals / Redeems
 Users can redeem their shares at any point in time if there is liquidity available.

-The amount of a withdraw or redeem can be limited by the strategist by overriding the maxAvailableWithdraw function.
+The amount of a withdraw or redeem can be limited by the strategist by overriding the availableWithdrawLimit function.

 In order to properly comply with the ERC-4626 standard and still allow losses, both withdraw and redeem have an additional optional parameter of 'maxLoss' that can be used.
 The default for 'maxLoss' is 0 (i.e. revert if any loss) for withdraws, and 10_000 (100%) for redeems.